MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Task 1: Get started with Power BI Desktop**

-In this task, we start by opening a blank file.
-The starter file has some non-default configurations already applied.
-The following settings are enabled by default, but disabled in the starter file:
+In this task, you start by opening a starter Power BI file (.pbix).
+The starter file doesn't contain any data, but has been specially configured to help you complete the lab.
+The following report-level settings have been disabled in the starter file:

-- Report > Data Load > Import relationships from data sources on first load
+- Data Load > Import relationships from data sources on first load
-- Report > Data Load > Autodetect new relationships after data is loaded
+- Data Load > Autodetect new relationships after data is loaded

 *Note: While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
 When you create relationships in the **Load Data in Power BI Desktop** lab, you’ll learn why you're adding each one.*